-The Campus Library Instruction Program collaborates with educators across the curriculum to foster in students the critical thinking and research abilities necessary for academic success, and to instill lifelong learning strategies which prepare students to be information-fluent global citizens.
+The Campus Library's Teaching and Learning Program collaborates with educators across the curriculum to foster in students the critical thinking and research abilities necessary for academic success, and to instill lifelong learning strategies which prepare students to be information-fluent global citizens.

 To accomplish our mission, librarians collaborate with faculty and staff to strategically integrate information literacy instruction across the undergraduate, graduate, and professional curricula.
 Information literacy is essential for the pursuit and development of knowledge in the 21st century, and includes accessing, analyzing, evaluating, synthesizing, and producing knowledge.
 These skills are best learned and retained when taught as part of the university curriculum and in conjunction with the companion skills of critical thinking, reading, writing, and production.
 They are developmental and must be introduced, applied, reinforced, and extended throughout a student's educational career.